APTRS/APTRS-DOC/docs/getting-started/Contribution.md

 ### Mention

 **[Yonathan johnson](https://github.com/ya-johnson)** Started creating the frontend using React.
-Although they could not complete the development due to certain circumstances, his initiative and effort are greatly appreciated.
+Although he could not complete the development due to certain circumstances, his initiative and effort are greatly appreciated.